 Curated by Russell Storer, Senior Curator at the National Gallery Singapore, with Adele Tanhis, the exhibition was organized by the National Gallery Singapore in collaboration with Queensland Art Gallery.

 March 3–July 22, 2018

-A major retrospective of Yayoi Kusama’s work is on view in the artist’s hometown of Matsumoto.
-Featuring 180 works spanning different media and dating from the 1930s to the present day, Yayoi Kusama: All About My Love is the artist’s fourth and largest show to date at the Matsumoto City Museum of Art.
+A major retrospective of Yayoi Kusama’s work was presented in the artist’s hometown of Matsumoto.
+Featuring 180 works spanning different media and dating from the 1930s to the present day, Yayoi Kusama: All About My Love was the artist’s fourth and largest show to date at the Matsumoto City Museum of Art.
 A solo exhibition by Kusama marked the museum’s inauguration in 2002, and was followed by two further shows—The Place for My Soul in 2005, and Eternity of Eternal Eternity in 2012.
 An installation by the artist titled The Place for My Soul has been on permanent display at the museum since it opened.